antoinech13/Steroid/README.md

 **Description:** <a name="datastruct-triangle-description"></a>

-This class store 3 stars and represent a triangle. this class overload the addition, substraction, division, multiplication, comparaison et also \_\_str\_\_
+This class stores three stars and represents a triangle.
+The class overloads addition, subtraction, division, multiplication, comparison operations and \_\_str\_\_ as well.

 **Constructor:**<a name="datastruct-triangle-constructor"></a>